-Due to the prevalence of counterfeit web sites on the Internet, one of the key purposes of a SSL certificate is to help assure consumers that they are actually doing business with the web site they believe they are accessing.
-A SSL certificate provided by a trusted third-party authenticates the identity of a web site based on a validation process performed by the Certificate Authority (CA).
-However, there are several different levels of validation that back SSL certificates depending on the certificate and the CA.
+Due to the prevalence of counterfeit websites on the Internet, one of the key purposes of a SSL certificate is to help assure consumers that they are actually doing business with the website they believe they are accessing.
+A SSL certificate provided by a trusted third-party authenticates the identity of a website based on a validation process performed by the Certificate Authority (CA).

 Extended Validation Authentication

-Extended Validation (EV) authentication is the highest level of authentication available with a SSL certificate.
-Any web site with an established brand reputation should consider the benefits of an SSL certificate with EV authentication.
-New, high-security browsers, such as Microsoft® Internet Explorer 7, identify these web sites as authenticated by prominently displaying a green address bar and security status bar with the name of the verified organization that owns the web site.
+Extended Validation (EV) Authentication is the highest level of authentication available with a SSL certificate.
+Any website with an established brand reputation should consider the benefits of an SSL certificate with EV Authentication.
+New, high-security browsers identify these websites as authenticated by prominently displaying a green address bar and security status bar with the name of the verified organization that owns the website.
 These certificates are by far the most noticeable forms of identity authentication based on SSL technology by consumers.

 Getting an EV Authenticated Certificate

 Some certificate authorities require a signed acknowledgement of agreement from the corporate contact listed on any order for an EV SSL certificate.
 A company registration document may also be required if we are unable to confirm the organization’s details through a government database.
 A legal opinion letter may also be requested to confirm the following details about the organization applying for the Extended Validation SSL certificate:

 - Telephone number